 - Class standing: You must declare a major before being eligible to study abroad.
 The norm for Goucher semester and academic year programs is for students to complete two years on campus before going abroad.
 OIS cannot guarantee that any sophomore will be accepted by the host institution.

 - GPA: Semester or academic year program GPA requirements vary, but usually range from 2.5 to 3.6.
-Students with a GPA lower than the one required will need to submit a petition prior to receiving an application.
-Students on academic probation are ineligible to study abroad on any program.
+Students that do not meet the GPA requirements are ineligible to participate in ICA programs.
+You are ineligible to apply for study abroad programs if you are on academic probation.

 - Language requirements: If you would like to study abroad on a semester/academic year program in a location where courses are taught in the target language, you must meet appropriate requirements.
 For semester programs, you should be enrolled in the foreign language the semester before departing and meet program-specific requirements.
 Typically, students must have at least four college semesters or the equivalent to participate in a foreign language program.